ghernantes/Training.MLOps.MLFlow/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3/README.md

 │   │   │       └── mlflow.user
 │   │   └── meta.yaml
 │   └── models
-└── mlruns.db    <- This SQLite database file is created.
+└── mlflow.db    <- This SQLite database file is created.
 ```

 Observe how the `mflow.db` SQLite database file has been created under the `mlflow` folder.
-In this Scenario 2, this database is used directly by the **MLFlow Client**, through the `SQLAlchemyStore` interface.
+In this Scenario 2, this database is used directly by the **MLflow Client**, through the `SQLAlchemyStore` interface.

 ### **3.3 The 'quickstart' example under Scenario 2**
 [Go to Index](#2-mlflow-backend-and-artifact-storage-scenarios-1-2-and-3)